Center for Cerebrovascular and Neuroendovascular Surgery

 Research plays a major role in the growth and process of treatments we offer.
 The research and clinical trials David Langer, MD, and Rafael A Ortiz, MD, produce with brain aneurysms, stroke and interventional neuro-oncology have propelled the area of neurological medicine.

-Working with investigators at the Feinstein Institute for Medical Research, the research arm of Northwell Health, Dr. Langer and Dr. Ortiz have published and presented several studies on cerebral bypass surgery, carotid revascularization, mechanical thrombectomy, NOVA blood flow measurements, moyamoya disease, arteriovenous malformations in adult and children, medical technology and aneurysm treatment outcomes, among others.
+Working with investigators at the Feinstein Institutes for Medical Research, the research arm of Northwell Health, Dr. Langer and Dr. Ortiz have published and presented several studies on cerebral bypass surgery, carotid revascularization, mechanical thrombectomy, NOVA blood flow measurements, moyamoya disease, arteriovenous malformations in adult and children, medical technology and aneurysm treatment outcomes, among others.

 For current clinical trials and to see our publications, click here.